Erection date: 14/12/1938

 NW1, Edgware Road, 7

-Our street picture is from the British Pathe news film of the unveiling and shows the carriage of coaching enthusiasts arriving for the unveiling.
+These images are from the British Pathe news film of the unveiling.
+One shows the carriage of coaching enthusiasts arriving for the unveiling.
 Annoyingly the film does not show the building on which the plaque is erected, other than a few feet around the plaque.
 Assuming that the street has not been renumbered since the unveiling we believe the plaque was where we have placed the pin on our map.
 The 1957 building now at the location is a post-war bomb site extension to the Victory Service Club in Seymour Street.

 We thank Jamie Davis for finding this link to the British Pathe news film of the unveiling, and for telling us about it.